Find out how much it costs to live in Italy compared to other countries and how the prices there compare to Italian salaries.

 If you’re considering moving to Italy, it’s helpful to manage your expectations beforehand.
-For example, you might be wondering if you can live a good life in this country with what you earn.
-Or maybe you're still looking for the right job to sustain yourself in Italy.
+For example, you might be wondering if you can live a good life in this country with your budget.
 But worry no more, we'll break down the cost of living in Italy and put your mind to rest!

 In this article we’ll talk about: